-The focus of co-ordinated research under the Implementing Agreement for a Programme of Research and Development on Radiation Damage in Fusion Materials (FM IA) is to develop materials for the first wall and blanket of a power plant that will operate under high temperatures and survive the high flux of neutrons and charged particles produced in the plasma chamber.
+The focus of co-ordinated research under the ETI focusing on fusion materials (FM) is to develop materials for the first wall and blanket of a power plant that will operate under high temperatures and survive the high flux of neutrons and charged particles produced in the plasma chamber.
 This work also includes developing protocols for measuring material production processes, joining methods and design properties.
 Research underway includes materials irradiation in fission reactors, ion beams, and computational simulation.
 The theories are paired with experiments and modelling efforts to represent true fusion conditions and lifetimes.
 There are nine Contracting Parties, including China, India and Russia.

 A unique aspect of the fusion reaction is the substantial production of gases that affect the mechanical and physical properties of the materials.